Parliament of the Cape of Good Hope: Early informal groupings (1854–1881)

-Rise of political parties (1881-1910)
+Rise of political parties (1881–1910)

 Two key events contributed to the rise of political parties.
-The first was the 1878 annexation of the Transvaal and the ensuing First Anglo-Boer War.
+The first was the 1878 annexation of the Transvaal and the ensuing First Boer War.
 After dismissing the Transvaal government, the Cape Colony Governor installed a former separatist, John Gordon Sprigg, as the new Prime Minister, with instructions to implement the Colonial Office's policies.
 Sprigg formed a cabinet composed entirely of Eastern frontier white settlers, but contributed to a new pro-imperialist ideology that was not tied to any particular region of the Cape, or indeed, of southern Africa.
 The attempted annexations of the Boer republics and perceptions of exclusion in the Cape Colony caused growing resentment in the Afrikaner or "Cape Dutch" population.

 This led to the second key event, which was the founding of the Afrikaner Bond in 1881.
 The Afrikaner Bond was the Cape's first formal political party, headed by Jan Hendrik Hofmeyr (Onze Jan), and taking a strong stance for Afrikaner rights and (increasingly) against the political empowerment of the Cape's black citizens.
 The formation of the Bond severely weakened the liberal "Westerners" by splitting this bloc, and beginning their decline.
 The resulting three parties aligned differently according to the predominant issues of the day, with the Afrikaner Bond playing a central role as "King-maker": The liberals and the Bond agreed on the need to minimise imperial intervention in southern Africa, while the pro-imperialists and the Bond agreed on further restricting the rights of the Cape's black citizens.

 The pro-imperialist grouping was by now known as "Progressives", and this movement reached the height of its power under Prime Minister Cecil Rhodes.
 Rhodes's orchestration of the Jameson Raid sharply polarised the Cape's politics to an unprecedented degree.

 The remaining liberal "westerners" formed the "South African Party" but were too weak to oppose Rhodes's Progressives alone, and so allied with the Afrikaner Bond to fight Rhodes's dominance.
 This controversial alliance with the racist Bond caused many of the South African Party's black voters to abandon it.
 It came to power briefly under its liberal leader William Schreiner but overall the ensuing decades were dominated by the Progressive Party.

 In 1908, John X Merriman finally led the South African Party to electoral victory, a mere two years before the Union of South Africa was formed in 1910.